rule

 Text 1

-S'rî Uddhava said: 'Please explain the yoga of the service unto You as a deity, o Master.
-Who is of that worship, in respect of what form is one of worship and in what manner are You worshiped then, o Master of the Sâtvatas [see also mûrti and 11.3: 48-55]?
+S'rī Uddhava said: 'Can You please explain the yoga of rites [kriyā-yoga], the yoga of the service unto You as a deity, oh Master?
+Who is of that worship, in respect of what form is one of worship and in what manner are You worshiped then, oh Master of the Sātvatas [see also mūrti and 11.3: 48-55]?

-S'rî Uddhava said: 'Please explain the yoga of the service of You as a deity, o Master; who is of that worship, to what form is one of worship and in what manner does one worship You, o Master of the Sâtvatas [see also mûrti and 11.3: 48-55]?
+S'rī Uddhava said: 'Please explain the yoga of the service unto You as a deity, o Master.
+Who is of that worship, in respect of what form is one of worship and in what manner are You worshiped then, o Master of the Sātvatas [see also mūrti and 11.3: 48-55]?
 (Vedabase)

 Text 2

-The sages Nârada, Bhagavân Vyâsa and my preceptor the son of Angirâ [Brihaspati] repeatedly say that there is nothing as conducive to one's welfare.
+The sages Nārada, Bhagavān Vyāsa and my preceptor the son of Angirā [Brihaspati], repeatedly say that for the welfare of men there is nothing as conducive.

-The sages Nârada, Bhagavân Vyâsa and my preceptor the son of Angirâ [Brihaspati] repeatedly say that there is nothing more conducive to welfare.
-(Vedabase)
+The sages Nārada, Bhagavān Vyāsa and my preceptor the son of Angirā [Brihaspati] repeatedly say that there is nothing as conducive to one's welfare.(Vedabase)

 Text 3-4

-The words that emanated from Your lotus mouth about this were expressed by the great unborn Lord [Brahmâ] speaking to his sons who are headed by Bhrigu, and by the great Lord S'iva speaking to the goddess [Pârvatî, see B.G.
+The words about this that emanated from Your lotus mouth were spoken by the great unborn Lord [Brahmā] unto his sons headed by Bhrigu, as also by the great Lord S'iva speaking to the goddess [Pārvatī, see B.G.
 3: 9-10].
+This [service to Your deity form] is approved by all classes and spiritual orders of society and is, I think, most beneficial for women and the working class, oh Magnanimous One.

+The words that emanated from Your lotus mouth about this were expressed by the great unborn Lord [Brahmā] speaking to his sons who are headed by Bhrigu, and by the great Lord S'iva speaking to the goddess [Pārvatī, see B.G.
+3: 9-10].
 This [service to Your deity form] is approved by all classes and spiritual orders of society and is, I think, most suitable for women and the working class, o Magnanimous One.

-From Your lotus mouth emanated that of which the great lord unborn spoke to his sons headed by Bhrigu, to the goddess [Pârvatî] and the great lord S'iva [see B.G.
-3: 9-10]; this [working for the purpose of sacrifice] indeed approved by all classes and spiritual orders of society, I think, is the most fortunate way for [even, or to deal with] women and the working class, o Magnanimous One.
 (Vedabase)

 Text 5

-O Lord with the Lotus Eyes, please, o Controller of All Controllers in the Universe, speak to your bhakta, who is so full of attachment, about this means of liberation from the bondage of karma.'
+Oh Lotus-eyed Lord, please, oh Controller of All Controllers in the Universe, speak to Your devoted bhakta about this means of liberation from the bondage of karma.'

 Text 6

-The Supreme Lord said: 'There is indeed no end to the innumerable prescriptions for acting in [bhakti-]yoga [see e.g. B.G.
-1-6]; so, Uddhava, let Me in brief explain it nicely one step at a time.
+The Supreme Lord said: 'The number of [karma-kānda] prescriptions for worshiping deities [see e.g. B.G.
+1-6] is endless, Uddhava, let Me in brief explain it nicely one step at a time.

 Text 7

-One should properly be of worship by choosing for one of the three kinds of processes of sacrifice: according to the Vedas, according to the explanatory literatures [tantras like the Pañcarâtra] and according to a combination of them.
+One should worship Me as one desires following one of the three kinds of sacrifice according to the Vedas, the explanatory literatures [tantras like the Pańcarātra] or a combination of them.

-One should properly be of worship by choosing for one of the three kinds of processes to sacrifice: to the three of the Veda, the explanatory literatures [Tantras like the pañcarâtra] and a combination of them.
+One should properly be of worship by choosing for one of the three kinds of processes of sacrifice: according to the Vedas, according to the explanatory literatures [tantras like the Pańcarātra] and according to a combination of them.
 (Vedabase)

 Text 8

+Now hear from Me how a person, who according to the for him specific Vedic precepts [*] achieved the status of a second birth, should worship Me with faith and devotion.

 Please take faithfully notice of the way a person, who to the for him relevant sacred precepts [*] achieved the status of a second birth, with devotion should be of worship for Me.

-Please hear with faith in what way a person, who to the for him relevant sacred precepts [*] achieved the status of a second birth, with devotion should be of worship for Me.
 (Vedabase)

 Text 9

+He must, connected in bhakti, free from ulterior motives ['honestly'] with the necessary paraphernalia worship Me, his worshipable guru, as being present in a deity, in a sacrificial area, a fire, in the [position of the] sun, in water or in the twice-born heart itself [**].

 With the necessary material he must, connected in bhakti, free from ulterior motives worship Me, his worshipable guru, with the help of an idol, or with an altar, a fire, the [position of the] sun, with water or with Me as being present in the twiceborn heart itself [**].

-With the necessary material must he, connected in bhakti, free from ulterior motives worship Me, his worshipable guru, in an image, an altar, a fire, the sun, the water or in the twiceborn heart itself [**].
 (Vedabase)

 Text 10

-Concerning the two kinds of purification one should first bathe and brush one's teeth and secondly bathe in mantras with the application of clay and such [see tilaka, kavaca and 6.8: 3-10].
+For purification he should first bathe and brush his teeth, and next purify himself with both types of [Vedic and tantric] mantras while applying clay and such [see tilaka, kavaca and 6.8: 3-10].

 Text 11

-To be freed from his karma he who is perfectly fixed in his determination should engage in My ritual worship [pûjâ] with performing duties as prescribed in the Vedas [see also 11.14: 35] like being of ceremonial respect and such at the three junctures of the day.
+To be freed from his karma he who is perfectly fixed in his determination should engage in My ritual worship [pūjā] with performing duties as prescribed in the Vedas [see also 11.14: 35] like being of ceremonial respect and such at the three junctures of the day.
+(Vedabase)

 Text 12

+There are eight types of forms with which one remembers Me: in stone, wood, metal, smearable substances [like clay], being painted, in sand, in jewels and as an image kept in mind.

 There are eight types of forms with which one remembers Me: in stone, wood, metal, smearable substances [like clay], being painted, in sand, in jewels and as an image kept in the mind.

-The figure is remembered in eight different ways: in stone, wood, metal, smearable substances [like clay], being painted, in sand, in jewels and as an image kept in the mind.
 (Vedabase)

 Text 13

-The individual form which is thus of two varieties - viz. subject and not subject to change - does, when it is installed in a temple for permanent, o Uddhava, not have to be brought forward (âvâdana) or brought away (udvâsa).
+The individual form which is thus of two varieties - viz. subject and not subject to change - does, when it is installed in a temple for permanent, o Uddhava, not have to be brought forward (āvādana) or brought away (udvāsa).
+(Vedabase)

 Text 14

+Not being installed one has these options, but when assigned a fixed place the following two possibilities are found: not being of a smearable substance [or being painted or made of wood] He is washed, in all other cases He is cleansed without water.

 When the form is temporarily installed one has these two options, but assigned a fixed place do the following options occur: not of a smearable substance [or of paint or wood] it is washed but in all other cases it is cleansed without water.

-Temporarily installed is that optional, but assigned a fixed place [as in sand] do these two occur; not of a smearable substance [or of paint or wood] is it washed but in other cases it is cleansed without water.
 (Vedabase)

 Text 15